leigh-hackspace/Scavenger_hunt/README.md

 - Clone The Repo
 - Copy and modify the '.env-example' file to '.env'
 - In the terminal run ``` Docker pull postgres ``` to get the latest postgres image
+  - If you get an error in MacOS here - open the docker app first and try again
 - Install npm `sudo apt-get install npm`
 - Install yarn `sudo npm install --global yarn`
 - In the terminal run ``` bin/setup ``` to set up the app